storj/docs/Explorer-Release-Setup-Instructions.md

     - _**Note:** Docker Toolbox is not supported_
 - Set up port forwarding & Dynamic DNS!
 The port you must specify is `28967`.
 Please visit our [knowledge base article](https://storjlabs.atlassian.net/wiki/spaces/SCKB/pages/4423868/Need+help+port-forwarding) or [portforward.com](https://portforward.com/) and follow the instructions for your router.

-## Setting up your Storage Node on the V3 Network!

 #### Notes
 - It is highly recommended to perform the following steps local to the machine, and not via a remote connection.
 If you must use a remote connection, due to the length of time it takes for some of the steps, it is highly recommended to run them inside a virtual console like [TMUX](https://www.hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) or [SCREEN](https://linuxize.com/post/how-to-use-linux-screen/).
 - If you are using Synology NAS or other device with less computing power, you can create Identity on a more powerful machine and transfer it over to the smaller device.

-- Note: If you are using Synology you must add "sudo" in front of commands.
+- If you are using Synology you must add "sudo" in front of commands.

+## Setup

 1. Download the Identity binary and unzip it.